ruudgreven/BuildingServerMavenized/README.md

 - Choose Team -> Share Project
 - Choose Git, click next and finish.
 - Right click on project -> Choose Run As -> Maven install to prepare and build your project.

+As you can see checkstyle is already configured, you just need to add a link to tomcat and the project should run like a charm!

 # Run the project
 - Just run the project in the same way as always, just click the run button, choose run on server.